artsy/hokusai/docs/Command_Reference.md

 * `hokusai remote` - Interact with remote Kubernetes resources.

-* `hokusai remote create` - Create a remote environment.
+* `hokusai remote create` - Create the Kubernetes remote resources defined in ./hokusai/{staging/production}.yml.
-* `hokusai remote update` - Update a remote environment.
+* `hokusai remote update` - Update the Kubernetes remote resources defined in ./hokusai/{staging/production}.yml.
-* `hokusai remote delete` - Delete a remote environment.
+* `hokusai remote delete` - Delete the Kubernetes remote resources defined in ./hokusai/{staging/production}.yml.
-* `hokusai remote status` - Print the remote environment status.
+* `hokusai remote status` - Print the Kubernetes remote resources status defined in ./hokusai/{staging/production}.yml.

+* `hokusai remote deployment` - Interact with the project's' remote Kubernetes deployment(s)

+  - `hokusai remote deployment update` - Update the project's deployment(s) for a given remote environment to reference the given image tag and update the tag (staging/production) to reference the same image.
-* `hokusai remote history` - Print the project's deployment history in terms of revision number, creation time, container name and image tag for a given remote environment.
+  - `hokusai remote deployment history` - Print the project's deployment history in terms of revision number, creation time, container name and image tag for a given remote environment.
+  - `hokusai remote deployment refresh` - Refresh the project's deployment(s) by recreating the currently running containers.
+  - `hokusai remote deployment promote` - Update the project's deployment(s) on production with the image tag currently deployed on staging and update the production tag to reference the same image.

 * `hokusai remote env` - Interact with the runtime environment for the application